UFRGS-CAROL/carol-fi/README.md

 ```

 The fault injector will run matrix multiplication ten times and, the logs will be stored in the *logs* folder.

+# Contributing to CAROL-FI

+If you are interested in contributing to CAROL-FI, please initialize a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).